-The Maryland University of Integrative Health-sponsored Minority Scholarship may provide up to 40 percent remission from the tuition cost of a master's degree or academic certificate program for one year to a new or continuing eligible minority student who demonstrates financial need.
+The Maryland University of Integrative Health-sponsored Minority Scholarship may provide up to 40 percent remission from the tuition cost of a doctoral degree, master's degree or academic certificate program for one year to a new or continuing eligible minority student who demonstrates financial need.
 The scholarship will be awarded each September and January based on an evaluation of eligible applicants and availability of funds.
-Students who are not selected for the scholarship or are nearing the end of their one-year scholarship award period must reapply for future consideration.
+Students who are not selected for the scholarship or are nearing the end of their one-year scholarship award period may reapply for future consideration.

-Candidates for the scholarship must meet the following criteria:
+Candidates for the MUIH-Sponsored Minority Scholarship must meet the following criteria:

-- Be a member of a racial minority and demonstrate financial need. - Have a current processed Free Application for Federal Student Aid (FAFSA) on file with the Office of Financial Aid at the time of application. - Must meet satisfactory academic progress requirements; be in good standing as defined by the University's academic policy. - Be enrolled as a student in one of the master's degree, postmaster certificate, or post-baccalaureate certificate programs.
+- Be a member of a racial minority and demonstrate financial need. - Have a current processed Free Application for Federal Student Aid (FAFSA) on file with the Office of Financial Aid at the time of application. - Must meet satisfactory academic progress requirements; be in good standing as defined by the University's academic policy. - Be enrolled as a student in one of the doctoral degree, master's degree, post-master's certificate, or postbaccalaureate certificate programs.